vsterev/shbm-fe/README.md

 Using spacing tokens, and predefined color themes (like primary, neutral, warning, etc.), the UI adapts seamlessly across breakpoints.
 This promotes design consistency and reduces custom CSS or styling logic.

 All components follow the Reshaped conventions and should be used with provided props to leverage its responsive and theme-aware features

+## ✅ Form Handling and Validation

+This project uses React Hook Form in combination with Zod to manage and validate forms in a type-safe and scalable way.

+🧩 Why React Hook Form?
+React Hook Form provides:

+- Minimal re-renders
+- Built-in performance optimizations
+- Easy integration with custom UI components
+- Great developer experience with TypeScript

+🛡️ Why Zod?
+Zod is a TypeScript-first schema declaration and validation library that enables:

+- Schema-based validation
+- Easy integration with React Hook Form through zodResolver
+- Strong type inference and safety

 ## ✅ Prerequisites